spatialos/gdk-for-unity/docs/content/glossary.md

 ### Console

+> Not to be confused with [Unity Console Window](https://docs.unity3d.com/Manual/Console.html)

 The Console ([console.improbable.io](https://console.improbable.io/)) is the main landing page for managing [cloud deployments](https://docs.improbable.io/reference/latest/shared/glossary#cloud-deployment).
 It shows you:

 * Your [project name](#project-name)